 3. What kind of training does the staff have and receive?

-- The company currently employs over fifty billers, a third of whom have received their medical coding and billing certification.
+- The company currently employs nearly sixty billers, many of whom have received their medical coding and billing certification.
 All new billers at OBS go through a rigorous four week training program designed to make them experts in the field of optometric billing.
 They must also learn very specific, proprietary billing processes to ensure accounts are worked correctly, efficiently, and timely.
 After classroom training, all new staff members work with a mentor for another four weeks.
 Mentors continue to monitor their performance and answer questions as they begin to work for our doctors, and new staff do not finish this training process until they can demonstrate a 95% accuracy rate or higher.
 But to be fair, staff training never really ends.
 All billers at OBS are assigned to a senior billing manager for continued help and support, and each month we provide in-service education to keep our billers abreast of changes in the industry.
 We continually invest in our staff’s training because we know they are the backbone of our company’s success!
 Finally, you need to know that unlike other companies, all of our billers are located in-house.
 We will not out-source your account to off-site or overseas staff where it is difficult to control consistent quality.

 4. What is the procedure to protect the privacy of information?

 - We log on to our client’s own system to file and post claims, so protected patient information never leaves their office!
 Rather than using email, which can be compromised, we request and receive information from our clinics through a secure Internet portal.
 All employees receive training in HIPPA compliance and sign a confidentiality agreement.

 5. What are the company’s technical capabilities?